Churches collaborate to advertise effectively

 Once your church has gathered information about available media, determine which path will yield the greatest results.
 Don’t be fooled by statistics the ad salesperson offers.
 They typically are not church specific.
 Also, some companies will not want to allow church (or religious) ads.
 Don’t give up!
 With a little persistence and prayer, the venues likely will allow your ads.

 Some conferences offer grants for projects that include advertising in the overall budget.
-For example, Greater New Jersey has offered an annual event-specific Community Outreach Grant.
 You also might get some funding from your conference’s congregational development team, especially since the request will be coming from several churches working together.